howdyai/botkit/docs/readme.md

     },'bad_response');

-    // Create a yes/no question in the default thread... convo.ask('Do you like cheese?', [
+    // Create a yes/no question in the default thread... convo.addQuestion('Do you like cheese?', [
         {
             pattern: 'yes',
             callback: function(response, convo) {